TERMS AND CONDITIONS OF SERVICE

 - 1. What is covered by this Agreement?
-This Agreement is for “Virgin Mobile Services” or “Services” (as they will be called in this Agreement), whether prepaid (“Prepaid”) or postpaid (“Postpaid”), which include any wireless telecommunications services provided by or through Virgin Mobile, including voice (exclusively for the purpose of making and receiving person-to-person voice calls and/or accessing voicemail), text, data (including content) or other services, and account administration (for example, account changes and Member support).
+This Agreement is for “Virgin Mobile Services” or “Services” (as they will be called in this Agreement), whether prepaid (“Prepaid”) or postpaid (“Postpaid”), which include any wireless telecommunications services provided by or through Virgin Mobile, including voice (exclusively for the purpose of making and receiving person-to-person voice calls and/or accessing voicemail), text, data (including data transmissions relating to the Internet of things) or other services, and account administration (for example, account changes and Member support).
 This Agreement also applies to any wireless device (“Device”) to be used with the Services.
 Only Virgin Mobile issued subscriber identity module cards (“SIM Cards”), which are required to connect your Device to our networks (the “Networks” and each, a “Network”), can be activated for use with the Services.

 - 3. How does Virgin Mobile protect my personal information?
-Your privacy is important to Virgin Mobile.
-Virgin Mobile’s commitment to privacy protection is found at the end of these Terms and Conditions of Service for your convenient reference.
-Virgin Mobile protects your personal information in a manner consistent with Virgin Mobile’s Privacy Policies available at virginmobile.ca/privacy and applicable laws.
-By entering into this Agreement, you agree that Virgin Mobile may share your information with Bell Mobility, Bell Canada, Bell ExpressVu LP (Bell TV), Bell Media, Bell Aliant, Solo Mobile, the Source, Cablevision du Nord, DMTS, KMTS, NorthernTel, Ontera, Telebec and their affiliates.
+Virgin Mobile’s commitment to privacy protection is found at the end of these Terms and Conditions of Service.
+Virgin Mobile protects your personal information in a manner consistent with Virgin Mobile’s Privacy Policies available at virginmobile.ca/ privacy and applicable laws.
+By entering into this Agreement, you agree that Virgin Mobile may share your information with other Bell companies and brands as they exist over time (together with Virgin Mobile, “Our Companies”).

 - 4. Does Virgin Mobile collect, use or disclose my credit information?
-If you are a Postpaid Member, then by accepting this Agreement you consent to our collection of your credit and payment information from another Bell company, credit grantors and reporting agencies over time.
-You also consent to our use and disclosure of this information to these parties to assist with assessing your creditworthiness, and our disclosure of this information to collection agencies to assist with the collection of monies owed, all from time to time.
+If you are a Postpaid Member, then by accepting this Agreement you consent to our conducting credit checks on you, and our use and collection of your credit and payment history from another Bell company, credit reporting agencies or other credit grantors to assess your creditworthiness, update your information, activate your ordered services, or assist in collection efforts, all from time to time.
+You also consent to our disclosure of your credit and payment history with other Bell companies, to credit reporting agencies and credit grantors to assist with assessing your creditworthiness, and to collection agencies to assist with the collection of monies owed, all from time to time.
 Prepaid Services are available without a credit check.

 - 5. How can I be sure that Virgin Mobile has accurate contact information for my account?
-Remember you are responsible for keeping the contact and payment information you provide to Virgin Mobile for yourself and any authorized users (including name, mailing address, email address, telephone number, credit card or bank account information) up to date.
+You are responsible for keeping the contact and payment information you provide to Virgin Mobile for yourself and any authorized users (including name, mailing address, email address, telephone number, credit card or bank account information) up to date.
 Visit virginmobile.ca/myaccount or call us to confirm that the information we have on file is correct.
-If you do not provide a forwarding address you may forfeit any outstanding credits or deposits on your account.
+If you do not provide an accurate forwarding address you may forfeit any outstanding credits or deposits on your account.

-- 6. How does Virgin Mobile market products and services to me?
-At Virgin Mobile, we use a number of communications to keep our members informed of ways to save, new product releases and other useful information.
-We may send you commercial electronic messages or call you to tell you about Virgin Mobile’s and our third party marketing partners’ products and services.
-You can unsubscribe or manage your communication preferences for commercial electronic messages by visiting virginmobile.ca/communicationpreferences, and you can unsubscribe from telemarketing messages by calling 1-866-580-3625.
+- 6. How does Virgin Mobile recommend and market its own products and services to me?
+Virgin Mobile, we use a number of communications to keep our members informed about the products and services Our Companies provide.
+We recommend products and services to you based on your account information, eligibility and your needs and preferences as determined by your purchase and use of our products and Services.
+We may also reach out to inform you of ways to save, new product and Service releases and other useful information using a variety of means, including by sending you commercial electronic messages or calling you.
+You can unsubscribe or manage your communication preferences for commercial electronic messages by visiting virginmobile.ca/communicationpreferences, and you can opt-out from our telemarketing messages by calling 1-866-580-3625.
 You will continue to receive service-related messages even if you choose not to receive marketing communications.

 AVAILABILITY OF YOUR SERVICE AND 9-1-1 LIMITATIONS

 - 8. What speed can I expect from the Services?
-As fast as our technology and ability allow.
+As fast as our technology, and your Device and selected Services, allow.
 Virgin Mobile doesn’t guarantee the Services will achieve peak speeds (even if you pay extra to get higher peak speeds).
-Virgin Mobile may deliver your Services from different Networks (including mobile networks and WiFi networks) in order to facilitate optimal Network performance.
-If you violate Virgin Mobile’s Responsible Use of Virgin Mobile Services policy (“Responsible Use Policy”) in Schedule B, then Virgin Mobile may reduce your speed for Network management purposes.
-If you’d like, you can review the Responsible Use Policy for greater detail.
+Virgin Mobile may deliver your Services from different Networks (including mobile networks and Wi-Fi networks) in order to facilitate optimal Network performance for the quality of Service you have selected.
+If you violate Virgin Mobile’s Responsible Use of Virgin Mobile Services policy (“Responsible Use Policy”) in Schedule B, then Virgin Mobile may, among other things, reduce your speed for Network management purposes or terminate your Services.
+Please review the Responsible Use Policy for greater detail.

 - 9. Is 9-1-1 always available?
 No. Virgin Mobile provides 9-1-1 emergency call routing Service (“9-1-1 Service”), which may not always work for a variety of reasons.
-Also, 9-1-1 Service does not work with all devices: data-only devices like tablets, modems and data sticks/hubs can’t be used to call or access 9-1-1.
-While Virgin Mobile provides emergency call routing when the 9-1-1 Service is available and the device is capable, it is your local government that provides the 9-1-1 emergency response services.
-If you live in an area where 9-1-1 emergency response services are not available, then your call may not be routed to a live operator.
+Also, 9-1-1 Service does not work with all Devices or Plans (as defined in Section 14): certain Devices like tablets, modems and turbo sticks/hubs or Devices equipped with data-only Plans may not support, or be intended for, voice services and either cannot be used to call or access 9-1-1 or if 9-1-1 access is available, it may include important limitations, for example, the 9-1-1 operator’s inability to call you back in the event your call is disconnected.
+Section 10 sets out additional reasons that 9-1-1 Service may not work on all Devices.
+While Virgin Mobile provides emergency call routing when the 9-1-1 Service is available and the Device is capable, it is the local government that provides the 9-1-1 emergency response services.
+If you are calling from an area where 9-1-1 emergency response services are not available, then your call may not be routed to a live operator.
 Contact your local government for additional information.
-For an explanation about enhanced mobile emergency call routing such as e-9-1-1 Service and information about where e-9-1-1 Service might be available, please visit virginmobile.ca/e911.
-Virgin Mobile is not responsible for any inability to access 9-1-1 Service, to the extent permitted by applicable law.
+For an explanation about 9-1-1 Service and information about where 9-1-1 Service may be available, please visit virginmobile.ca/911.
+To the extent permitted by applicable law, Virgin Mobile is not responsible for any inability to access 9-1-1 Service.

 MANAGING Your ACCOUNT